 - To interact one-on-one and in group settings.

-- To become acquainted with needs of hospitalized children and to recognize creative and flexible programming.
+- To become acquainted with needs of pediatric patients and to recognize creative and flexible programming.

-- To gain knowledge of assessment, intervention and documentation across the age spectrum of hospitalized children.
+- To gain knowledge of assessment, intervention and documentation across the age spectrum.

 - To gain an understanding of the effects of stress and trauma on children and adolescent's behavior and development.

 - To become familiar with written literature regarding children and adjustment to hospitalization.

 - To delegate responsibilities and oversee work of volunteers and lower-level students.

 - To gain an ability to plan, organize, coordinate, implement and evaluate a planned activity program and recognize its value.

 - To identify strengths the student has acquired and weaknesses upon which he/she need to improve through further education and experiences.

 - To begin transition from student to professional worker.